Soil Fertility, Pests, Marketing, and More

 Daniel speaks with Arthur Mulyono, the business manager of Five College Farms, about how the greenhouse operators maintain soil fertility and control pests.
 They also discuss the unique marketing considerations that go along with selling greenhouse vegetables directly to groceries.

-You can get in touch with Daniel email@example.com.
+You can get in touch with Daniel directly at email@example.com.

 Please call ATTRA with any and all of your sustainable agriculture questions at 800-346-9140 or e-mail us at firstname.lastname@example.org.
 Our two dozen specialists can help you with a vast array of topics, everything from farm planning to pest management, from produce to livestock, and soils to aquaculture.